 Most pots and pans need medium- to large-size moving boxes.
 Large boxes are best if the pans are lightweight and/or can be packed with other lightweight items.
 Otherwise, stick to smaller boxes so they aren't too heavy.
 Unlike glassware and fragile items, pots and pans don't require packing paper for protection, with the exception of glass lids, but you need some newspaper for packing material.
 You also need packing tape and a marker to seal the box and label it so it ends up in the right room.

 - Place slightly scrunched-up plain newsprint or brown paper in the bottom of the moving box.
 Don't scrunch the paper into tight balls, but rather let it balloon on the bottom to prevent shifting during the move.

 - Make sure all pots and pans are clean and ready to pack.
 Remove anything that's loose, and either pack it separately or place it inside the pot and secure it with tape.

 - Stack the pots and pans in groups of threes, nesting smaller pots inside larger ones.
 Lids can be wrapped and packed separately.

 - Wrap glass lids and other fragile or breakable items with packing paper or dish towels.

 - Fill the box with the nested pots and pans and lids.
-Stuff soft, moldable kitchen items, such as sponges, cleaning cloths, and towels, into empty spaces in the box to ensure that nothing moves around or shifts during the move.
+Stuff soft, moldable kitchen items, such as sponges, cleaning cloths, and towels, into empty spaces in the box to ensure that nothing shifts during the move.

 - Add pantry items on top, if there's room.
 This is the perfect place to put bags of flour, dried beans, or other pantry items that won't break.